sneakyb1t/packer-proxmox/README.md

 ===================

 This repository provides an easy way to create VM templates in Proxmox using Packer and the Proxmox plugin.
-You can install packer and provision either from Proxmox or any other host that has access to Proxmox API
+You can install packer and provision either from Proxmox or any other host that has access to Proxmox API.

 Prerequisites
 =============

-- Packer 1.8.6+ installed on your system
+- Packer 1.10.0+ installed on your system
 - A Proxmox environment running version 7.X 8.x
-- A user that has sufficient privileges to create the needed ressources
+- A user that has sufficient privileges to create the needed resources

+Debian example for packer initialization
 ```
-packer init require.pkr.hcl
+packer init debian/12
 ```

 Installing Packer